519 672 2121

 Class members have a right to object to class action settlements.
 The process for raising objections is usually described in the notice of settlement approval hearing.
 Typically, class members are required to file a written objection by a certain deadline and indicate whether they wish to appear at the settlement approval hearing.
 If you are unsure about the process, you should contact class counsel.

+No, individual class members cannot appeal a court-approved class action settlement.
 In Bancroft-Snell v Visa Canada Corporation, 2019 ONCA 822, the Ontario Court of Appeal determined that individual class members do not have standing to appeal a settlement approval decision.
 As such, objecting class members should make sure to make careful use of their right to object at first instance.
 While it is not required to raise an objection, some class members may choose to retain their own counsel (typically at their own expense).
-Class members may also be able to seek assistance from resources like the non-profit Class Action Clinic at Windsor Law.
+Class members may also be able to seek assistance from online resources.

-When considering whether to object, keep in mind that a settlement represents a compromise and reflects the strengths and weaknesses of the case, and the litigation risks.
-Even in the strongest case, there is no assurances of success.
+When considering whether to object to a class action settlement, keep in mind that a settlement represents a compromise between the parties and reflects the strengths and weaknesses of the case, and the litigation risks.
+Even in the strongest case, there is no assurance of success at trial, and pursuing further litigation can involve significant time, cost, and uncertainty for class members.

 News & Views